 I hope this helps to start you thinking about whether you need to give yourself a bit of a timeout and how you can go about it.
 And please share this with anyone you know who may benefit from this.

-Alternatively, if you feel like you need a timeout but not ready for an extended break yet - join Eleni Meraki and me in Amsterdam this November 16, 2019 for a one-day retreat where we’ll help you re-connect and re-focus on the things that are important to you.
+Alternatively, if you feel like you need a timeout but not ready for an extended break yet - join Eleni Meraki and me in early 2020 for a one-day retreat where we’ll help you re-connect and re-focus on the things that are important to you.

 This is a day especially curated for you to regroup and reorganise your mind, body, heart and soul - emerge from the day feeling balanced, inspired and ready to use the tools and frameworks that will help bring you more calm and less anxiety in your busy life.